syntaxlexx/offline-icons-reference/README.md

 # Offline Icons Reference
 Do you have times you wish to find an icon superfast?
 And works completely offline?
-A project you can always rely upon in your development machine when you are at your granny's house with no wifi?
+A project you can always rely upon in your development machine when you are at your granny's house with no WI-FI?
 Or simply you hate looking for that icon online?

 Or even better, the online docs have terrible copy-paste functionality that is just missing...that something!
 That UI/UX!